codio/site/source/legal/aup.html.markdown

 Codio is intended for development purposes and is not a production platform.
 As Boxes operate on shared servers, we will rapidly suspend accounts that generate sustained high levels of load.

 - **Bandwith** usage is currently unrestricted but this may change.
 - **Storage** is soft-limited to an aggregate of 16GB across all projects.
+Maximum storage for any individual project is 1GB for Free users and 5GB for paid subscribers.
 - **Memory** is currently restricted to 512MB per Box.
 We will soon be introducing higher memory options.
 - We expect you **not to have multiple projects open simultaneously** if they are using Boxes for active processing.
 - You are responsible for writing code that does **not cause high levels of processing** on Codio Boxes and we will suspend accounts that generate sustained load levels.